cwalter-at/freemodbus/demo/STR71XGCC/README.txt

 A makefile is supplied with the demo  application  and  a  binary  can  be produced by calling 'make all'.
 A  special  target  'debug'  is  provided which executes the insight debugger.
-Commandline debugging  with  GDB  is also possible and is described here.
+Command line debugging  with  GDB  is also possible and is described here.
 After you have compiled  the  binary start the OpenOCD daemon in a shell.